which monitors worldwide volcanic activity.

 HVO Kilauea GREEN/NORMAL - No eruptive activity.
 Slow inflation of summit, rift zone.
-Rising water pond in summit crater
+Rising water in summit crater lake

-Mar 5, 2020 02:47 - Activity Summary: Kīlauea Volcano is not erupting.
-Monitoring data for the month of February show variable but typical rates of seismicity and ground deformation, low rates of sulfur dioxide emissions, and only minor geologic changes since the end of eruptive activity in September 2018.
-Observations: Monitoring data have shown no significant changes in volcanic activity in February.
-Rates of seismicity over the month were variable but within a range observed over the past year.
-Sulfur dioxide emission rates are low at the summit and are below detection limits at ...
+May 7, 2020 01:32 - Activity Summary: Kīlauea Volcano is not erupting.
+Monitoring data for the month of April show variable but typical rates of seismicity and ground deformation, low rates of sulfur dioxide emissions, and only minor geologic changes since the end of eruptive activity in September 2018.
+Observations: Monitoring data have shown no significant changes in volcanic activity in April.
+Rates of seismicity over the month were about 25 per cent lower than during the past month.
+Sulfur dioxide emission rates are low at the summit and are below detection limits at Puʻu ʻŌʻō ...

 HVO Hualalai GREEN/NORMAL - No activity of concern for Hualālai.

 HVO Haleakala GREEN/NORMAL - No activity of concern for Haleakalā.

-Mar 5, 2020 02:47 - No significant activity was recorded at Haleakalā Volcano over the past month.
-One small earthquake was recorded in the immediate vicinity of the volcano.
-The continuously recording Global Positioning System (GPS) instrument atop Haleakalā (MAUI) recorded no significant deformation during this time.
+May 7, 2020 01:32 - No significant activity was recorded at Haleakalā Volcano over the past month.
+One small earthquake was recorded offshore south of the volcano.
+The continuously recording Global Positioning System (GPS) instrument atop Haleakalā (MAUI) recorded no significant deformation changes until it malfunctioned in late March.

 HVO Mauna Kea GREEN/NORMAL - No activity of concern for Mauna Kea.

-Mar 5, 2020 02:47 - No significant activity was detected at Mauna Kea Volcano over the past month.
+May 7, 2020 01:32 - No significant activity was detected at Mauna Kea Volcano over the past month.
 Rates of small earthquake activity detected below the volcano remain the same.
-The single, continuously recording Global Positioning System (GPS) receiver atop Mauna Kea (operated by NASA's Jet Propulsion Laboratory) recorded no significant changes in deformation during the month of January.
+The single, continuously recording Global Positioning System (GPS) receiver atop Mauna Kea (operated by NASA's Jet Propulsion Laboratory) recorded no significant changes in deformation until it went offline in late March.

 YVO Yellowstone GREEN/NORMAL - YVO Monthly Update: background seismicity and deformation